-The Prince George’s County Historic Property Grant Program (HPGP), in its 14th year, helps fund rehabilitation, restoration, preservation, or acquisition of historic property.
-Capital grants from the program are designed to preserve, protect, and enhance historic properties; encourage others to preserve, protect, and enhance historic properties; and promote interest in, and the study of, historic properties.
+The Prince George’s County Historic Property Grant Program (HPGP), in its 15th year, helps fund the rehabilitation, restoration, preservation, or acquisition of historic property.
+Capital grants from the program are designed to preserve, protect, and enhance historic properties; encourage others to preserve, protect, and enhance historic properties; and promote interest in and the study of historic properties.
 The grant program is administered by the Prince George’s County Planning Department of The Maryland-National Capital Park and Planning Commission (M-NCPPC) on behalf of the Prince George’s County Planning Board.

-Four virtual grant workshops will be held for those interested:
+Four virtual grant workshops for the FY 2024 grant round were held for those interested:

 Non-Capital Grant Program